nmlevin11/Project2/Project2_Group_L_updated.md

     ##        medium  32     24    6
     ##        high    14      7    1

-Through the two contingency tables above, we can conclude that medium calorie level with low fat level have the most recipe options from our search, and medium calorie level with low carbohydrate level have the most recipes options from our search.
+Through two contingency tables above, we can conclude that medium calorie level with low fat level have the most recipe options from our search, and medium calorie level with low carbohydrate level have the most recipes options from our search.
 In total, medium calorie level